akhealth/DevSecOpsMvp/vsts/BuildAndRelease.md

 - Options -> Default agent queue should be "Hosted VS2017".
 - Triggers -> Continuous Integration is "Enabled", at least "master" branch is selected.

+**Note** You can set the branch to `*`, which will build commits to all branches.
+It might make sense to have one build definition for "master" and one for "*".
+The master build may export to open source, and other small differences.

 ## .NET Core settings

 These apply to .NET Core apps

 - "+New" -> ASP.Net Core.
 This adds Restore, Build, Test, Publish, and Publish Artifact tasks.
-- I think because I didn't follow convention, I have to change the "Test" task's "Project(s)" setting to "*\*/\*.csproj".
+- I think because I didn't follow convention in our demo project, I have to change the "Test" task's "Project(s)" setting to "*\*/\*.csproj".

 ## Powershell